gvern/SOXauto/docs/deployment/aws_deploy.md

-# Temporal.io Deployment Guide for SOXauto PG-01
+# [DEPRECATED] AWS Deployment Guide (Pre-Temporal Architecture)

-This guide provides comprehensive instructions for deploying the SOXauto PG-01 automation system with Temporal.io orchestration.
+> This document is archived.
+The project now uses a Temporal Worker + Teleport tunnel architecture for orchestration and database access.
+> Please refer to `docs/deployment/temporal_worker_deploy.md` for current deployment instructions.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)